Railroad sues to force approval of Oregon track expansion

 - A Seattle mini-mall closes and neighbors hope and worry ... again | Jerry Large

+Krystyna Wolniakowski, executive director of the Columbia River Gorge Commission, said the group is still reviewing the complaint.

-The derailment last June sparked a massive fire near Mosier, Oregon, and renewed concerns about the safety of trains that carry crude oil across the region.
+Union Pacific had sought a permit for the $42 million double-track project in 2015.
+But the June 3 train wreck in the tiny Oregon town sparked a massive fire and renewed concerns about the safety of oil trains rolling through the region.

+In November, Wasco County commissioners voted to reverse a decision by the county’s planning commission and deny the railroad’s application to add four miles of a second mainline to existing tracks in and around Mosier, Oregon.
+The commission cited concerns about the project affecting tribal treaty rights.

+Union Pacific has filed an appeal before the Columbia River Gorge Commission, which is expected to hear the case this summer.

 This story has been updated to correct the spelling of Rod Runyon’s name.